Death of bond salesmen as banks rethink EU auctions

 Banks used to buy bonds from government debt management agencies at a loss, in the hope of earning fees when governments sold bonds directly to investors via separate syndicated deals.
 These are auctions where a government sells bonds to investors through a designated syndicate of banks.

-If banks do walk away from bond auctions, the loss of guaranteed buyers is likely to boost interest costs for cash-strapped countries in Europe, making life more difficult just as they need to plan to issue some 800 billion euros (682.7 billion pounds) of debt next year alone.
+If banks do walk away from bond auctions, the loss of guaranteed buyers is likely to boost interest costs for cash-strapped countries in Europe, making life more difficult just as they need to plan to issue some 800 billion euros ($1,100 billion) of debt next year alone.

 PRIMARY DEALERS EVERYWHERE